drufball/yosai/_drafts/threshold.md

 Aki nodded.
 "I told him I was going to see you."

 Denri threw her head back and groaned.
 "Aki!
 You have so much to learn.
 He's totally going to be on alert if he knows you're with me.
 Next time tell him you have to poop or something."
-Aki looked towards the ground, her shoulders slumping.
+Aki looked toward the ground, her shoulders slumping.
 "No, no, don't give me any of that 'I'm adorable and you made me sad' crap.
 I don't need that on my conscience.
 Where does he keep the journal?"

 "It's always beside his bed at the back of the room."